captioning/captioning/README.md

 Captioning
 ==========

-Captioning is a collection of tools made to help you create and modify subtitles in differents formats:
+Captioning is a collection of tools made to help you create and edit subtitles in differents formats:

 * Subrip (.srt)
 * WebVTT (.vtt)